 Coaching is a partnership.
 It’s a partnership built on trust and a willingness to test, to explore, to discover and experiment.
 Fundamentally however it’s success depends upon the willingness to begin practicing something new.
 We are after all the product of all our habits, all of which have been acquired over time and many of which are oblivious to us.
 Coaching requires us to shine a light on those habits, make them conscious and then begin to consciously practice new ways of speaking, doing and being.

 At the outset of any coaching relationship we begin with a conversation that focuses on what new capability or competence you want to work on developing.
 I like to get specific, but I hold that it may change as new awareness evolves.
-That’s fine.
-If we are working in on a corporately funded programme, and you’ve got your boss involved, then we will begin with a three way conversation so that we are all on the same page as to what we are going to be delivering.
-We will agree how many sessions we are going to work for, mid-term reviews (although you and I will check in on progress regularly) and we will agree how we will wrap up and evaluate at the end of the programme.
+If we are working in on a corporately funded programme, and your Line Manager is involved, then we will begin with a three way conversation.
+This way we will have a shared understanding of what we are going to be delivering.
+We may collect other feedback if it can be made available, such as a simple 360 which I can organise.
+I can offer a psychometric evaluation as well if that is going to be useful.